 A/C Refrigerant Leak Detection

-An oily spot on an A/C hose can indicate a refrigerant leak in the system.
+An oily spot on an A/C hose can indicate a refrigerant leak.
 Proper oil levels are vital to system performance.
 If the level is too low, the compressor starves for lubrication.
-If the level is too high, heat exchange is affected, resulting in poor air conditioning performance.
-Replace the same amount of oil that was lost.
+Heat exchange is affected if the level is too high, resulting in poor air conditioning performance.
+Replace the same amount of lost oil.

 Refrigeration oil is mixed and distributed throughout the system in the refrigerant.
-If a leak has formed on an A/C hose, an oily spot that's collecting dirt appears.
-A refrigerant leak detector helps verify any suspicions and ensures that it's not another fluid splashed onto the hose.
-Some oils contain dye that is viewed with a black light and special yellow-tinted glasses.
-The dye can also be injected into a system with hard to find leaks to aid in visual diagnosis.
+If a leak has formed on an A/C hose, an oily spot collecting dirt appears.
+A refrigerant leak detector helps verify suspicions and ensures that it is not another fluid splashed onto the hose.
+Some oils contain dye that glows when illuminated with a UV leak detection light.
+The dye can also be injected into a system with hard-to-find leaks to aid in visual diagnosis.

 Always use the manufacturer's specifications and recommendations when adding oil to an automotive air conditioning system.
-Today's R134a systems use PAG (polyalkylene glycol) oil of different viscosities.
+Today's 1234yf systems use PAG (polyalkylene glycol) of different viscosities.
 PAG has replaced the mineral oil used in older R12 systems.
+Use the oil that is recommended by the vehicle manufacturer.
 This oil is hygroscopic; it absorbs moisture from the air.
 Keep the lid on the container when in storage.